You will find out about a host of diseases caused by milk (products) including well-researched studies from scientists the world over.

 Even Wikipedia knows about this and other crimes committed by Monsanto.
 See article entitled Monsanto, poison and genes!

 The author repeats Jane Heimlich’s arguments.
-A genetically engineered bovine growth hormone in combination with bacteria gets the letter "r" before its name, for recombinant hormone.
+A genetically engineered BGH in combination with bacteria gets the letter "r" before its name, for recombinant hormone.
 The abbreviation is thus rBST or rBGH.
 If the cows get injected with these artificial hormones, rBST will show up in the milk in addition to the natural hormones.

 The author discussed not only with these critics, but also with Robert Collier (Ph.D.) from Monsanto, who provided him eleven documents described in the book (Page 26).